MessageBird logo

 Which is more reliable, MessageBird or MessageMedia?

-From January 3rd to April 2nd, MessageBird showed an error rate of 0.00% while MessageMedia showed 0.00%.
+From April 19th to July 16th, MessageBird showed an error rate of 0.00% while MessageMedia showed 0.04%.
 Both rates are within acceptable thresholds for production SMS delivery, and Knock automatically retries failed requests to minimize the impact of transient errors.

 Which is more popular, MessageBird or MessageMedia?